Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/animation/tools.rst

    :Mode:      Draw Mode, Edit Mode, Sculpt Mode
    :Menu:      :menuselection:`Stroke --> Animation --> Insert Blank Keyframe`

-Add a new blank keyframe in the active layer at the current frame.
+Add a new blank keyframe to the active layer at the current frame.
-If there is already a Keyframe at the current frame, the new blank keyframe will be added on the next frame.
+If there is already a keyframe at the current frame, a new blank keyframe will be added on the next frame.

 All Layers
    When enabled, Blank keyframe will be created on all layers, not only the active one.